executiveland

 • Why the next CEO should own the future, not the past

 This conversation is about learning to navigate complexity, build trust at scale and stay grounded in purpose.
+Listen here:

 ON THE RIGHT SIDE OF HISTORY: COGNIZANT CEO RAVI KUMAR ON DEMOCRATIZING AI

-amazon musicappleSPOTIFY
+amazon musicSPOTIFYapple

 In this episode of Executiveland, Elizabeth Freedman returns with a new chapter of the unwritten C-suite playbook: “Do I Really Have to Spell It Out?”
 Drawing from years of coaching senior leaders, she unpacks why clarity in communication is one of the most overlooked drivers of performance, and why even seasoned executives fall into common traps.